Local Government Reorganisation (LGR) and Devolution

 Currently in Surrey responsibilities for delivering services are split across a range of councils.
 These are sometimes referred to as tiers of local government.
 Local councillors are elected to these different council tiers.

-Surrey has a two-tier council system, with different services being delivered by the borough and district councils (such as Reigate & Banstead Borough Council) and Surrey County Council.
+Surrey has a two-tier council system, with some services (like education, adult and children's social care and roads) delivered by Surrey County Council and others (like bin collections, planning and housing) run by the local borough or district council (such as Reigate & Banstead Borough Council).

 What does this mean for Reigate & Banstead?